 Its range on a good day is around 100m, if the weather isn’t that clear, the range will be decreased.

 I would advise against flying any type of toy drone in rough weather.

 This drone is one of the best toy grade drones I have reviewed and if you are a beginner and looking to purchase your first drone, this will be a great choice.

 Not only is it good for beginners but it will also make a great drone for kids, it’s one-touch acrobatic manoeuvres and FPV capability means there is something for everyone with this drone.

 Some of the features within the U45 Blue Jay drone are features you would expect to see in more expensive drones.
 Like for instance, it can be paired with a compatible VR headset.

 When you add custom flight paths to the mix—drawn by your hand on your screen—the result is a drone that provides for a fun experience.
-Plus it is durable and its design and material make up means it will not break up easily.
-It’s definitely a drone to check out whether you’re a novice or an expereinced pilot—I recommend it.
+Plus it is durable and its design and material make-up means it will not break up easily.
+It’s definitely a drone to check out whether you’re a novice or an experienced pilot—I recommend it.

 If you want other options, click on the button below for the best drones for beginners.